Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 This document was produced by a group operating under the W3C Patent Policy.
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group; that page also includes instructions for disclosing a patent.
 An individual who has actual knowledge of a patent which the individual believes contains Essential Claim(s) must disclose the information in accordance with section 6 of the W3C Patent Policy.

-This document is governed by the 2 November 2021 W3C Process Document.
+This document is governed by the 03 November 2023 W3C Process Document.

-However, the overall goal of privacy on the Web is served best when technology and law complement each other.
+However, the overall goal of privacy on the web is served best when technology and law complement each other.
 This document seeks to establish shared concepts as an aid to technical efforts to regulate privacy on the web.
 It may also be useful in pursuing alignment with and between legal regulatory regimes.

-Our goal for this document is not to cover all possible privacy issues, but rather to provide enough background to support the Web community in making informed decisions about privacy and in weaving privacy into the architecture of the Web.
+Our goal for this document is not to cover all possible privacy issues, but rather to provide enough background to support the web community in making informed decisions about privacy and in weaving privacy into the architecture of the web.

 The primary audiences for this document are